When museums became virtual – 1: the origins

 In its original modern definition virtual (from the Latin word virtus, roughly meaning power) identifies something that doesn’t physically exist but nevertheless produces effects capable to influence the physical reality (virtual particle, virtual displacement, virtual work).
 (2)

 Thus, the term “virtual reality” is substantially an oxymoron and so its creator, the French dramatist Antoine Artaud, arguably intended it when in 1938 he defined theatre as “la réalité virtuelle”.

 Nevertheless, in information technology, the original sense has been somehow altered and has taken two different meanings:

-a) Carried out, accessed, or stored by means of a computer, especially over a network
+a) Carried out, accessed, or stored using a computer, especially over a network

 b) Not physically existing as such but made by software to appear to do so (3)

-It is pretty clear that such definitions can be applied to radically different kinds of entity, and as such they create a certain confusion when coupled to the word museum, leading to two separate interpretations of what we call a “virtual museum” today.
+Such definitions can be applied to radically different kinds of entities, and as such they create a certain confusion when coupled to the word museum, leading to two separate interpretations of what we call a “virtual museum” today.
 Let’s take a moment and dig a bit further into this matter.

 Antoine “Antonin” Artaud, here in a 1926 photo, is considered the inventor of the term “virtual reality”; photo Agence de Presse Meurisse – Biblioteque Nationale de France

 In the early ’80s, the diffusion of digital media soon triggered a change in how museums and cultural institutions communicate, initially in the form of CD-ROMs and the like, from the early ’90s mostly through the new opportunities made available by the success of the world wide web, as well as by the increasing speed of internet connections, which improved from 1,000 bits per second in the late ’80s to over 100,000 only ten years later (4)